Game-Theoretic Frameworks for Epidemic Spreading and Human Decision Making: A Review: Epidemic Models Decision Models

 \subsubsection{Who are the decision-makers?}

 For the human-in-the-loop epidemic framework, decision-makers usually involve a central planner that represents the central authority and individuals that represent the general public \cite{huang2020differential}.
 The central planner can be an effective central government when fighting against an epidemic, or a network operator whose users are obliged to abide by the company security policy.
-An individual can be a individual citizen of a society \cite{van2008virus}, a local community \cite{fall2007epidemiological}, or a user in a computer network \cite{zhao2018virus}.
+An individual can be a individual citizen of a society \cite{van2008virus}, a local community \cite{fall2007epidemiological}, {public authorities of different countries \cite{maggi2014coordination}} or a user in a computer network \cite{zhao2018virus}.